jotonedev/pyown/examples/automation_01/README.md

-# light_01
+# automation_01

-This example demonstrates how to create a simple light source and control it.
+This example demonstrates how to manage a blind/shutter using the `Automation` class.